gamepoet/blink/README.md

 # blink

 Blink is a collection of libraries useful to facilitate development of games.
-It is initially being used as a framework for exploring highly parallel game systems.
+It is initially being used as a framework for exploring highly parallel game systems based around breaking work down into asynchronous jobs.

-All functions and types use a 'bl_' prefix and all preprocessor symbols use 'BL_'.
+All functions use a 'bl\_' prefix and all types and preprocessor symbols use 'BL\_'.